Skip to main content

 Generating parameter names

-The "parameterized" and "parameterized_named" formats require rule processors to return an object that closely resembles the return type of formatQuery itself for these formats.
-A utility function getNextNamedParam is provided to help generate unique parameter names.
-The example below is effectively the same as the Oracle SQL example above, but using the "parameterized_named" format.
+The "parameterized" and "parameterized_named" formats require rule processors to return an object resembling formatQuery's return type for these formats.
+The getNextNamedParam utility helps generate unique parameter names.
+The example below matches the Oracle SQL example above, but uses "parameterized_named" format.

 const customRuleProcessor: RuleProcessor = (rule, options) => {